 Originally a stone-age site and strategically significant since the Roman era due to its naturally defensible crag and tail hill, now the site of Stirling Castle, the city was a fortress at the crossing point of the River Forth.

-The castle is the oldest building in the city and played a major role in many battles, the Great Hall and the Renaissance Palace within the castle have now been fully restored.
-Stirling Castle is open to the public and takes a good 2 – 3 hours to walk around, the views from the castle walls are simply stunning and take in the Trossachs, Ben Lomond and seven battlefields including Bannockburn.
+The Great Hall and the Renaissance Palace, situated within the castle, have now been fully restored.
+Open to the public, Stirling Castle takes a good 3-4 hours to walk around and the stunning views from the castle walls take in the Trossachs, Ben Lomond and seven battlefields including Bannockburn.

-The Church of the Holy Rude is the second oldest building in Stirling dating back to 1129.
-King James VI was crowned King of Scots here in 1567 and makes this church and Westminster Abbey the only churches in Great Britain to have performed coronations.
+The Church of the Holy Rude, adjacent to the castle, is the second oldest building in Stirling dating back to 1129.
+King James VI was crowned King of Scots here in 1567.
+This church and Westminster Abbey are the only churches in Great Britain to have performed coronations.

-Linking the Old Town with Stirling city centre is the compact heritage mile that has the finest concentration of historic buildings in Scotland, medieval churches and Renaissance churches and mansions are all supremely preserved amid cobbled streets with period iron work and street furniture.
+Linking the Old Town with Stirling city centre is the compact heritage mile that has the finest concentration of historic buildings in Scotland.
+Medieval and Renaissance churches and mansions are all supremely preserved amid cobbled streets with period iron work and outdoor seating.

-William Wallace, famously played by Mel Gibson in the award winning film Braveheart, is remembered by a 220ft high tower of the National Wallace Monument, those willing to take on the 246 steps to the top are rewarded with majestic views.
-An on site exhibition tells Wallace’s own story as he faces execution in London.
+William Wallace, famously played by Mel Gibson in the award-winning film Braveheart, is remembered by a 220ft high tower of the National Wallace Monument.

-Guests staying at our holiday accommodation near Stirling, Duchally Country Estate, should head to the city for a fascinating day of culture and history like no other.
+Guests staying at CLC Duchally Country Estate should head to Stirling or Loch Lomond for a fascinating day of culture, history and breath-taking views.